nextcloud/documentation/developer_manual/ios_library/examples.rst

 Download an existing file on the cloud server.
-The info needed is the server URL, path of the file on the server and localPath, path where the file will be stored on the device and a boolean to indicate if is neccesary to use LIFO queue or FIFO.
+The info needed is the server URL, path of the file on the server and localPath, path where the file will be stored on the device and a boolean to indicate if is necessary to use LIFO queue or FIFO.

 Code example
 ~~~~~~~~~~~~